Rúben Neves: Senior

 Neves was first called up to the senior team on 10 November 2015, ahead of friendlies against Russia and Luxembourg as an injury replacement for João Moutinho.
 He made his debut in the former match, featuring 17 minutes in the 1–0 loss in Krasnodar, before playing the entire 2–0 win against the latter at the Stade Josy Barthel, sharing the midfield with Porto teammates Danilo Pereira and André André.

 Neves was selected by manager Fernando Santos for a preliminary 35-man squad for the 2018 FIFA World Cup, but did not make the final 23-man squad.

 At the 2019 UEFA Nations League Finals on home soil, Neves played in the 3–1 semi-final win over Switzerland, but was dropped from the starting eleven for the final against the Netherlands for the more defensive Danilo.
 In that match at his former club ground the Dragão, he came on in added time for William Carvalho as the Portuguese won 1–0.

 Neves was one of four Wolves players included in the Portugal squad for UEFA Euro 2020.
 He made his sole appearance in the delayed competition on 23 June, as a substitute in a 2–2 group draw with France in Budapest.

 Neves was chosen for the 2022 FIFA World Cup in Qatar.

+He played for Portugal in the 2025 UEFA Nations League Finals, scoring the winning penalty in the final shoot-out against rivals Spain, following a 2–2 draw.

+On 29 August 2025, it was announced that Neves would wear the number 21 shirt in honour of former teammate and close friend Diogo Jota, who died in a car crash two months prior.

+On 11 October 2025, Neves scored his first senior international goal, a stoppage-time header assisted by Francisco Trincão, in Portugal's 1–0 home victory against the Republic of Ireland during 2026 FIFA World Cup qualification.